-A man in Baltimore, Maryland who was pictured in Twitter stepping off a curb before the signal turned green has been ‘shamed’ by over three hundred and sixty thousand users for his actions.
+A man in Baltimore, Maryland who was pictured on Twitter stepping off a curb before the signal turned green has been shamed by over three hundred and sixty thousand users for his actions.

 The man, identified as Seth Jackson, became the focus of scorn by twits who said he showed a total disregard for the law and set a bad example for anyone who has obeyed signals at crosswalks.

 The tweet was posted by Elizabeth Standes@attention and soon became viral as a trending topic.
 Captioned “Who does that!”
 Standes complained that while she and others waited for the light to change she saw Jackson “take a step off the curb before the ‘Walk’ sign flashed.”

 Some of the comments condemning Jackson, who later identified himself as of mixed race, included references to ‘white privilege’, ‘black rage’, ‘libtard, ‘Trumpkin, ‘misogynistic’, ‘wanker’ and ‘child molester’.

 Other Twitter users came to Jackson’s defense by referring to those who berated Jackson with references to ‘white privilege’, ‘black rage’, ‘libtard, ‘Trumpkin, ‘misogynistic’, ‘wanker’ and ‘child molester’.

 When reached by a reporter Jackson, who is thirty-seven, said he doesn’t have a Twitter account so he was unaware of the outrage nor how he was identified.
 “I’m not sure how they figured out it was me but as Melo (NBA player Carmelo Anthony) once said ‘snitches get stitches’.
 Anyways’, I was just visiting from New York where if you stay on the curb waiting for the light to change you’re looked at like some sort of retard.”